google/Chrome.Docs/m47/ServiceWorkerRegistration_showNotification_Additions.md

 ### Options

-`requireInteration`: Specifies that the notification remains visible until the user interacts with it.
-Otherwise, the notification will go away after aproximately eight seconds.
+`requireInteration`: Indicates that on devices with sufficiently large screens, a notification should remain active until the user clicks or dismisses it.
+If this value is absent or false, the desktop version of Chrome will auto-minimize notifications after approximately eight seconds.
+The default value is false.